 3 - What does preeclampsia feel like in the early stages?

 Preeclampsia can cause shortness of breath, a rapid heartbeat, mental disorientation, heightened anxiety, and a sense of impending end.
-It’s possible that your blood pressure is too high or fluid accumulates in your lungs (pulmonary edema).
+It’s possible that your blood pressure is too high or fluid accumulates in your lungs (pulmonary oedema).

 4 - Do I have a preeclampsia test?